graphcore/poptorch/docs/user_guide/intro.rst

 ============

-PopTorch is a set of extensions for PyTorch to enable PyTorch models to run directly on Graphcore IPU hardware.
+PopTorch is a set of extensions for PyTorch to enable PyTorch models to run directly on the Graphcore IPU.
 PopTorch has been designed to require as few changes as possible to your models in order to run on the IPU.
 However, it does have some differences from native PyTorch execution, to get the most out of IPU hardware.
+The `IPU Programmer's Guide <https://docs.graphcore.ai/projects/ipu-programmers-guide/>`__ provides an introduction to the IPU architecture, programming model and tools available.

+PopTorch is included with the `Poplar SDK <https://docs.graphcore.ai/projects/sdk-overview/>`__.
-See the “Getting Started” guide for your IPU system on the Graphcore `documentation portal <https://docs.graphcore.ai/>`_ for information on installing the Poplar SDK and PopTorch.
+See the `Getting Started guide <https://docs.graphcore.ai/en/latest/getting-started.html>`_ for your system for how to install the Poplar SDK.
+Refer to :numref:`installation` for how to install the PopTorch wheel.

 In the Graphcore software stack, PyTorch sits at the highest level of abstraction.
 Poplar and PopLibs provide a software interface to operations